Why I moved to Serbia as a digital nomad and remote worker.

 Someone in a southern state might ask ‘How ya doin,’ instead of ‘How are you doing?’

-You can see that both sentences are in English, but the southern phrasing removed a letter in a couple of places, and the verb ‘are.’
+You can see that both sentences are in English, but the southern phrasing removed a letter in a couple of places, and the verb ‘is.’
 The Balkan countries are similar.

 If you speak Serbian in Croatia, people will understand you just fine.
 But you’re technically not speaking Croatian the way they speak it because it is a dialectical change.
 Croatia also has a number of different vocabulary words as well.